wp-plugins/zedity/readme.txt

 An innovative editor to create content the way you have been wishing for: visually, quickly and super easily, for everybody!

 == Description ==
 Zedity is an innovative, powerful and extremely easy to use content editor that provides unprecedented flexibility and possibilities.
-Now you can create any design you want, the way you want, without struggling and getting frustrated with Html/Css code!
-With no technical skills required, Zedity takes you to a new dimension, making your life much easier, while saving time and money!
+Now you can create any content you need, the way you want, without struggling and getting frustrated with Html/Css code, easily and quickly!

 [youtube http://www.youtube.com/watch?v=7FyhGvPwMvg]

-**Advantages:**
+**Here are the main advantages of using Zedity:**

-* **Design Freedom**: unprecedented flexibility for any creative design you want!
+* **Design Freedom**: unprecedented flexibility and possibilities to create any content you need!

-* **Hassle-Free**: no more struggling with HTML/CSS code!
+* **Hassle-Free**: no more need to struggle with HTML/CSS code!

-* **Super Easy to use**: absolutely no technical skills required, as easy as you've been wishing for!
+* **Easy to Use**: real drag and drop, with modern and intuitive user interface!

-* **Productivity**: get done in minutes not in days of hard work!
+* **High Productivity**: get done in minutes not in days of hard work!

-* **Professional results**: create engaging content that only web developer could achieve before!
+* **Professional results**: create engaging content that only web developers could achieve before!

 * **Responsive Design [Premium](http://zedity.com/plugin/wp)**: automatic content scaling to perfectly fit responsive layouts on any modern device!

+...
+Zedity is the editor that many of us have been wishing for!
+How about you?
+Give it a try!

 **Discover more about Zedity:**

 *   [Zedity Site](http://zedity.com): visit the official website to discover more about Zedity!
 *   [Zedity Blog](http://zedity.com/blog/tutorials): tutorials and examples on how to use Zedity, release notes, etc.
 *   [Zedity Forum](http://zedity.uservoice.com): we always welcome your feedback and ideas!
 *   [Twitter page](https://www.twitter.com/Zedity): Follow Zedity on Twitter!
 *   [Facebook page](https://www.facebook.com/Zedity): Got a cool Zedity site to show?
 Contact us to share your link on our page!